Harshs27/generative-kaleidoscopic-networks/README.md

-# kaleidoscopic-sampling
+## Generative Kaleidoscopic Networks
-Official implementation of Generative Kaleidoscopic Networks
+Official implementation of the kaleidoscopic sampling algorithm